Sahandfer/EMPaper/README.md

 - Facilitation of human empathy through self-disclosure of anthropomorphic agents, 2021. [[paper]](http://arxiv.org/abs/2106.09906)
 - A theoretical approach for a novel model to Realizing Empathy, 2020. [[paper]](https://arxiv.org/abs/2009.01229)
 - Effectiveness of an Empathic Chatbot in Combating Adverse Effects of Social Exclusion on Mood, 2020. [[paper]](https://www.frontiersin.org/article/10.3389/fpsyg.2019.03061/full)
+- Detection and Classification of mental illnesses on social media using RoBERTa, 2020. [[paper]](https://arxiv.org/abs/2011.11226)
 - `ACL19` Finding Your Voice: The Linguistic Development of Mental Health Counselors, 2019. [[paper]](https://arxiv.org/abs/1906.07194)
 - I like that you feel my pain, but I love that you feel my joy: Empathy for a partner’s negative versus positive emotions independently affect relationship quality, 2019. [[paper]](http://journals.sagepub.com/doi/10.1177/0265407517746518)
 - `EMNLP17` Detecting and Explaining Crisis, 2017. [[paper]](https://arxiv.org/abs/1705.09585)